alinxviso/dwm/README.md

 so far my main is 6.2, and will probably have the most patches

-all patches applied can be found in the patches/applied.txt fil
+all patches applied can be found in the patches/applied.txt file

+old readme can be found at README.old

+default branch is 6.2

+current branch is 6.2